Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Once the wool is spun, the yarn is bundled together with yarn bundles of similar colors.

-4. Creating The Natural Wool Dyes For The Rugs
+4. Creating the Natural Wool Dyes for the Rugs

 The colors of a traditional Zapotec rug will be dyed using ONLY natural ingredients.
 No chemicals or artificial dyes are used.
-Below are some of the few ingredients that are used to create the natural colors needed to dye the wool yarn.
+Below are some of the few ingredients used to create the natural colors needed to dye the wool yarn.

 Red – Dried cochineal